 Why Choose Bridges to Recovery for Residential Treatment

-With three California locations in Bel Air, Holmby Hills, and Pacific Palisades, OCD patients can receive treatment onsite without ever being far from their families.
+With two California locations in Holmby Hills and Pacific Palisades, OCD patients can receive treatment onsite without ever being far from their families.
 The highly trained doctors at Bridges to Recovery use individualized treatment plans in order to treat the whole person, not just this disabling health problem.
 They strive to help patients reach the point of being able to return to their jobs and families without the constant distractions of obsessive thoughts and compulsive behaviors.